StackVista/stackstate-docs/use/concepts/relations.md

 ![Grouped relation details](/.gitbook/assets/v51_grouped_relation_details.png)

-The **Grouped relation details** tab is shown in the StackState UI right panel when a grouped relation is selected in the topology visualizer.
+Select a grouped relation in the topology visualizer to open the **Grouped relation details** tab in the StackState UI right panel.
 This shows all direct and indirect relations included in the group.
 From here you can click on a component or relation between components to open the associated **Component details** tab, **Direct relation details** tab or **Indirect relation details** tab with detailed information about the selected component or relation.

 ## Relation details

 ![Relation details](/.gitbook/assets/v51_direct_relation_details.png)

-When a relation is selected by clicking on it, detailed information about the component is shown in the right panel details tab - **Direct relation details**, **Indirect relation details** or **Grouped relation details**, depending on the type of relation that has been selected.
+Click on a relation to select it and open detailed information about it in in the right panel details tab - **Direct relation details**, **Indirect relation details** or **Grouped relation details**, depending on the type of relation that has been selected.
 For details of the tab content, see the relation types [direct relations](#direct-relations), [indirect relations](#indirect-relations) and [grouped relations](#grouped-relations).

 ## Dependencies and propagation